-Cardiovascular disease (CVD), including stroke and coronary heart diseases, has become the most common non-communicable disease in the United States, and is also a severe problem globally (Roth et al., 2018; Unwin et al., 2020).
-Type-2 diabetes (T2D) doubles the risk of CVD, which is the principal cause of death in T2D patients (Morrish et al., 2001).
+Cardiovascular disease (CVD), including stroke and coronary heart diseases, has become the most common non-communicable disease in the United States, and is also a severe problem globally [1, 2].
+Type-2 diabetes (T2D) doubles the risk of CVD, which is the principal cause of death in T2D patients [3].
 CVD and T2D produce an immense economic burden on health care systems globally.
-Targeted intervention for individuals at increased risk of CVD and T2D plays a crucial role in reducing the global burden of these diseases (Jan et al., 2018).
-Consequently, the identification of dietary and lifestyle risk factors for T2D and CVD has become a health priority (Benjamin et al., 2018).
-Since obesity is a substantial contributor to T2D, and consequently to the risk of CVD (Scheen and Van Gaal, 2014), lowering obesity through diet control may help to alleviate the T2D and CVD epidemics.
+Targeted intervention for individuals at increased risk of CVD and T2D plays a crucial role in reducing the global burden of these diseases [4].
+Consequently, the identification of dietary and lifestyle risk factors for T2D and CVD has become a health priority [5].
+Since obesity is a substantial contributor to T2D, and consequently to the risk of CVD [6], lowering obesity through diet control may help to alleviate the T2D and CVD epidemics.